Anti-dsDNA antibodies: Multiplex immunoassay (MIA)

 Similar to the flow cytometry method of ANA detection, the MIA uses wells containing autoantigens and HEp-2 extract coated beads.
 The bead sets are coated with specific autoantigens and can be detected individually to allow identification of the particular autoantibody.
 Automated analysis of the well fluorescence allows for rapid detection of autoantibodies.

 Microarrays

 Microarrays are a newly emerging method for the detection of ANA.
 Individual autoantigens are deposited in an array of dots onto a surface such as polystyrene.
 A single array could consist of hundreds of autoantigens for screening of multiple autoimmune diseases simultaneously.
 If anti-dsDNA antibodies are present, incubation of serum and the microarray allow for binding and the dots can then be visualised using a fluorescent labelled anti-IgG antibody.

 Therapeutics

 As a result of the highly specific nature of antibodies, they can be engineered to target and bind key motifs.
-These motifs can be key features within the pathogenesis of particular diseases, for example Human Papilloma Virus.
+These motifs can be key features within the pathogenesis of particular diseases, for example human papillomavirus.